Completion of One Coded Task

 When mobile users try to close a Visit using a Form Action, with a status of Complete With Omit, or Complete without completing a coded task, a toast appears:

 The toast informs the mobile user that at least one coded task must be completed.
-The mobile user must then navigate back to the Visit Details and find the outstanding coded tasks to complete, or add the appropriate new coded task, before being able to complete the Visit.
+The mobile user must then navigate back to the visit details and either find the outstanding coded tasks to complete or add the appropriate new coded task, before being able to complete the visit.